chris838/tennis/Report.md

 ## Ideas for Future Work

 The most difficult aspect of this project was finding the right hyperparameters that would provide good performance.
-Initially, we started with the parameters provided in the original MADDPG paper, but the proved to perform poorly.
+Initially, we started with the parameters provided in the original MADDPG paper, but they performed poorly.
 By reducing the learning rate and increasing the training frequency, as well as training for more episodes, we eventually found a working solution.

-Given how long the algorithm takes to converge and how sensitive it is to certain parameters, it seems highly likely that significant improvement could be made by exploring different parameter settings.
+Given how long the algorithm takes to converge and how sensitive it is to certain hyperparameters, it seems highly likely that significant improvement could be made by exploring different hyperparameter settings.
 Exploring the search space would be time consuming, however, given that even our most successful training attempts showed no improvement until after several thousand episodes of seemingly degenerate behaviour.

 Therefore, it would seem prudent to find a method of assessing training progress that goes beyond just looking at cumulative reward and actor/critic loss, so that we can try and improve training efficiency without spending hours waiting for results.
 One example would be to look at gradient norms over time.
 Installing and configuring a utility like 'tensorboardX' would likely be the easiest way of doing this.